Debashismitra01/Upblit/README.md

 ## 🧠 What is Upblit?

 **Upblit** is an open-source **auto-deployment and build orchestration system** — built to simplify **modern fullstack deployment** using Java, Maven, and Go.
-It’s like **Vercel**, but open, agentic, and customizable — empowering teams to deploy web apps, microservices, and AI models with zero manual ops.
+It’s like Devops-team, but open, agentic, and customizable — empowering teams to deploy web apps, microservices, and AI models with zero manual ops.

 > ⚙️ **Code → Build → Deploy → Scale**
 > All automated.
 All from your repo.